aws-samples/aws-hpc-recipes/recipes/pcluster/login_node_for_res/README.md

-# Login Node AMI for Research and Engineering Studio (RES)
+# Login Node for Research and Engineering Studio (RES)

 ## Info

-This recipe allows enables the creation an of a [ParallelCluster Login node](https://docs.aws.amazon.com/parallelcluster/latest/ug/login-nodes-v3.html) AMI compatible with [Research and Engineering Studio (RES)](https://github.com/aws/res).
-This allows for a software stack to be created within RES that can integrate with ParallelCluster.
+This recipe allows the creation of a [ParallelCluster Login node](https://docs.aws.amazon.com/parallelcluster/latest/ug/login-nodes-v3.html) AMI compatible with [Research and Engineering Studio (RES)](https://github.com/aws/res).
+The Login Node AMI can be used in a RES software stack in RES that can integrate with ParallelCluster.

 ## Usage

+### 1. Create RES compatible Login Node

+The following steps should be done for the ParallelCluster environment to create a RES compatible ParallelCluster Login Node.

-### 1. Deploy Login Node AMI automation
+#### 1.1.
+Deploy Login Node AMI automation

 You can launch this template by following this quick-create link: